Chart Color Schemes

 Cootamundra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census showed that in Cootamundra, 92.4% of dwellings were houses, with the remaining 7.6% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 88.4% houses and 11.7% other dwellings.
-Home ownership in Cootamundra stood at 50.7%, with mortgaged dwellings at 25.9% and rented ones at 23.4%.
-The median monthly mortgage repayment was $1,111, lower than Non-Metro NSW's average of $1,430.
-Weekly rent in Cootamundra was $219, compared to Non-Metro NSW's $280.
-Nationally, Cootamundra's median mortgage repayment is significantly lower at $1,111 than the Australian average of $1,863, and its weekly rent figure is substantially lower at $219 compared to the national average of $375.
+The latest Census in Cootamundra revealed that 92.4% of dwellings were houses, with the remaining 7.6% consisting of semi-detached homes, apartments, and other types.
+In comparison, Non-Metro NSW had 88.4% houses and 11.7% other dwellings.
+Home ownership in Cootamundra stood at 50.7%, with mortgaged properties at 25.9% and rented ones at 23.4%.
+The median monthly mortgage repayment in the area was $1,111, lower than Non-Metro NSW's average of $1,430.
+The median weekly rent figure in Cootamundra was $219, compared to Non-Metro NSW's $280.
+Nationally, Cootamundra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing